flopox/Python-Easy/README.md

 # Python-Easy

 As a Python entry level enthusiast, my primary focus is on personal growth.
-So I decided to make 3 proyecto of each level difficulty:
+So I decided to make 3 proyects of each level difficulty:

 #DIFFICULTY: EASY#